IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 # 1. Introduction <a name="introduction"></a>

-In this lab, we will leverage an existing REST API to create StepZen GraphQL Proxy and then expose the GraphQL Proxy through IBM API Connect.
+In this lab, we will leverage an existing REST API to create API Connect Essentials GraphQL Proxy and then expose the GraphQL Proxy through IBM API Connect.
 For the lab, we will be leveraging a Salesforce Account REST API deployed onto IBM App Connect.
 A Salesforce Account Object has 100+ fields.
 By using GraphQL, one can Query for fields that they are interested in thus reducing the response payload and network traffic.

 ![](images/design-diagram.png)

--	Create StepZen Configurations for both methods
+-	Create API Connect Essentials Configurations for both methods
 -	Capture REST API Endpoints for getAccounts, getAccount methods
--	Deploy to StepZen GraphQL Server
+-	Deploy to API Connect Essentials GraphQL Server
--	Test the GraphQL Queries in StepZen Portal
+-	Test the GraphQL Queries in API Connect Essentials Portal
--	Extract StepZen GraphQL URL from StepZen Portal
+-	Extract API Connect Essentials GraphQL URL from API Connect Essentials Portal
 -	Expose GraphQL URL into IBM API Connect
 -	Test GraphQL API from API Connect

-# 2. StepZen <a name="stepzen"></a>
+# 2. API Connect Essentials <a name="stepzen"></a>

 ## 2a.
-StepZen CLI <a name="stepzen_cli"></a>
+API Connect Essentials CLI <a name="stepzen_cli"></a>

 1\.
 If you have been using a browser outside of the VDI, navigate to the browser tab where the Cloud Pak for Integration VDI is running.